Anastasia-at/Anastasia-at/README.md

 - Cyprus (EU)

 ## :woman_technologist: About Me
 I am a Certified Data Analyst, self-organized and keen on details, I have a great data curiosity and analytical mindset with experience of more than 8 years in IT.
 I am good in Python, SQL and Goolgle Sheets, also worked with visualization instruments (PowerBI).
-Curreently I am interested in getting a Data Analyst role.
+Currently I am interested in getting a Data Analyst role.

 ---